Made in Chelsea: Mallorca (2022)

 Mallorca aired 5 episodes in one week throughout August 2022.

 Series 24 (2022)

 The twenty-fourth series began airing on 17 October 2022 and concluded after ten episodes on 19 December 2022.

 Bali and Bonjour Baby (2022)

 Bali series began airing on 20 December 2022 and concluded after five episodes on 26 December 2022.

 Series 25 (2023)

 The twenty-fifth series began airing on 27 March 2023 and concluded after eleven episodes on 5 June 2023.

 Corsica (2023)

 Made in Chelsea's Corisca aired from 13 to 16 August 2023.
 Most cast members returned as well as new cast members, Jane and Geronimo.
 Other cast members who didn't return are Ollie and Gareth Locke, James Taylor and Maeva D'Ascanio, Verity, Issy and Emily Blackwell.

+Following an exhilarating spring in Made in Chelsea, the group jet off to Mallorca for a sun-soaked holiday, but the trip quickly descends into chaos.
+Just days after arriving, Sam Prince and Inga Valentiner bring their long-term relationship to an end, leaving tensions high as they are forced to continue sharing villa with the rest of the group.
+Meanwhile, sparks fly between Miles Nazaire and Jane, but their growing connection is cut by the surprise arrival of Yasmine Zweegers.
+Fresh from his turbulent break-up with Olivia Bentley, Tristan Phipps throws himself into the Mallorca getaway and soon grows close to Yasmine, with the pair enjoying a blossoming holiday romance.
+But when Tristan returns to Chelsea for work, Yasmine remains in Mallorca - and during his absence, an unexpected connection begins to form between her and Sam Prince.
+Things take a dramatic turn when Liv arrives on the island and makes an observation to the group about Yasmine and Sam Prince being quite cosy with each other.
+As loyalties begin to blur, the situation becomes even more complicated: Tristan and Sam are business partners, while Yasmine and Inga are best friends.
+At an explosive group dinner, secrets are exposed and the true extent of Sam and Yasmine's betrayal comes to light - the pair have shared intimate moments behind Inga's back and admit that they would be open to pursuing a relationship once back in Chelsea.
+The revelation sends shockwaves through the friendship group.
+With many of their friends disapproving of the romance, Sam and Yasmine find themselves isolated as accusations of betrayal, disloyalty and heartbreak dominate the holiday.

 Series 26 (2023)

 The twenty-sixth series began on 9 October 2023.

 Sydney (2023)

 Made in Chelsea: Sydney aired in December 2023.